huggingface/leaderboards/docs/source/en/open_llm_leaderboard/normalization.md

     - For instance-level evaluation (`ifeval_inst`), we use strict accuracy.
     - For prompt-level evaluation (`ifeval_prompt`), we also use strict accuracy.
     - The lower bound for both is 0, as random generation is unlikely to produce correct answers.
-3. BBH: Uses normalized accuracy (`acc_norm`).
-The lower bound varies by subtask, based on the number of choices.

 For these tasks, the normalization process in the code is as follows: